-I will neither pretend to be an expert on the English Reformation nor pretend that what I say here is not a gross simplification, but merely that it is how I see what happened then and what happens so often now and to that I comment.
+I will neither pretend to be an expert on the English Reformation nor pretend that what I say here is not a gross over-simplification, but merely that it is how I see what happened then and what happens so often now and to that I will comment.

 The political nature of the English Reformation, much like the period before Henry and Parliament declared him head of the English Church, was a time of violence and harsh punishment for crimes less of religion and more of loyalty to the crown.

 It also meant a hodge-podge of laws and rationals for what constituted heresy and treason (the two being closely linked).
 Without a consistent and Faith-led reform movement, over too long years many suffered arbitrarily at the hands of state representatives and the newly emboldened laity.

 Nor was it applied evenly.
 To be a commoner and accused meant horrible tortures and horrific deaths; to be nobility meant long imprisonments but quick ends.